mgoltzsche/podman-static/README.md

 * `iptables`
 * `nsenter`
 * `uidmap` (for rootless mode)

-_If you have docker installed on the same host it will be broken until you remove the newly installed `/usr/local/bin/runc` binary since docker is not compatible with the latest runc version provided here while podman is also compatible with the older runc version that comes with docker._

 In order to run rootless containers that use multiple uids/gids you may want to set up a uid/gid mapping for your user on your host:
 ```